 Workshop assignments (70%); Research proposal (30%); minimum grade for each 5.5.

 Course guide and literature list is available at the secretariat of the Development Economics Group.
-Link to the literature will be made available on blackboard.
+Links to the literature will be made available in Brightspace.

 |Verplicht voor:||MID||International Development Studies||MSc||B: Spec.
 B - Economics of Development||5AF|

 |Keuze voor:||MME||Management, Economics and Consumer Studies||MSc||C: Spec.
 C - Economics and Governance||5AF|